dekoza/mtgpl/RTR.rst

 Azorius Charm
-    Choose one — Creatures you control gain lifelink until end of turn
+    Choose one — Creatures you control gain lifelink until end of turn;

-     or draw a card
+    or draw a card;
     or put target attacking or blocking creature on top of its owner's library.

 Azorius Guildgate